How to Automate Exporting Scan Records

 We recommend using the default ‘Date Received’ option as that’s the date the scans are received by our server.
 Then, you are sure to get all your scans if an app user didn’t upload scans in a timely fashion.
 Moreover, it is useful in case your internet connection is not stable.
 Also, if you’ve created an Export Template, be sure to select it as the Output Format.

-When creating, be sure to name the link and do NOT require a user login.
+When creating a CSV download link to export scan records, be sure to name the link and do NOT require a user login.
 Then, save the link for inserting it into Excel.

 First, in an Excel sheet, click on “Data”.
 Second, click “Get Data.”
 After clicking “From Other Sources” choose “From Web.”
 This example uses Excel offline.
 If you don’t see the option for “Get Data”, you may need to ask for permission from your IT/network administrator.